ed-coded/Online-Election-Software/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](MIT) file for details.
+This project is licensed under the MIT License - see the [LICENSE][MIT](https://mit-license.org/) file for details.

 ---